HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 That’s why you can always count on HR managers to remember your name, ask you how you’re doing, and actively listen to your concerns.

-But there’s still so much more that goes into creating a progressive HR department, and setting SMART HR goals are a major piece of that puzzle.
+But there’s still so much more that goes into creating a progressive HR department, and setting SMART HR goals is a major piece of that puzzle.

-Come along as we dive into 12 of our favorite HR goals for every company, including their benefits, expert opinions, helpful tools, and SMART examples you can act on today.
+Come along as we dive into our favorite HR goals for every company, including their benefits, expert opinions, helpful tools, and SMART examples you can act on today.

-- 10. Build a diverse, equitable, and inclusive company culture
+- Goals for promoting a positive and inclusive culture

 What Are HR Goals?